luiza218/Coleta-de-Dados-da-API-PowerBI/README.md

 1. Clone this repository.
 2. Follow the documentation and usage instructions.
 You might want to look into the [API DOCUMENTATION](/https://learn.microsoft.com/en-us/rest/api/power-bi/).

-- As for the API requests, the script uses:

 ## API Requests

 - "https://api.powerbi.com/v1.0/myorg/groups/{groupId}/reports" ↪️  Used to retrieve the existing REPORTS in a given GROUP.